piotrmurach/loaf/README.md

 end
 ```

-You may wish to define breadcrumbs in a recursive manner.
+You may wish to define breadcrumbs over a collection.
 This is easy within views, and controller actions (just loop your collection), but if you want to do this in the controller class you can use the `before_action` approach:

 ```ruby
 before_action do